 I heard this once while stepping off stage — even as the audience was still clapping.

-The “Just Look at Him” Critic:
+The “Just Look at Him” Critique:

-I’ve heard variations of this about myself and others and what’s funny, is that the critic is merely exposing their pettiness.
+I’ve heard variations of this about myself and others, and what’s funny is that the critic is merely exposing their pettiness.

-The “Rain On your Parade” Critic:
+The “Rain On your Parade” Critique:

 - How to deal with it: Take note of who is happy for you during the little successes.
 Those who are happy for you are your friends.
 Those who are not, pay attention, because they are not for you.
 Surround yourself with people who are happy for you every step of the way and don’t seem inconvenienced by your success.
 And learn to celebrate others the same way.
 It demonstrates goodwill and maturity.

 Remember: Critics are not your enemy — they come with the territory for anyone who is brave enough to enter the arena — rather, fear of criticism is your enemy.
 Fear of criticism has kept more people from releasing their art, from performing and even from creating altogether.
 Don’t rob the world of your contribution to music, art and the written word to avoid the unpleasantness of outside opinions.
 Instead, enter the arena with the confidence of someone who doesn’t know they have flaws and the wisdom of someone who knows and targets those flaws.
 Enter the arena like someone who doesn’t ask for permission.
 Enter the arena like you belong there.

 The discomfort that comes from the possibility that you will be criticised is worth enduring for the opportunity to stay in the game.